jbradle/java-web-frameworks-poc/README.md

 - **examples** - examples of used technologies (snipped in thesis)
 - **spring-app-poc** - Spring application that holds "business" logic.
 - **spring-web-poc** - POC of server side web application using Spring MVC with Thymeleaf template engine.
 - **spring-react-flux-poc** - POC of client side application using React, Reflux, Spring REST API.
-App is served by Thymeleaf template engine.
 - **template-poc** - HTML templates for POC projects

 ## All-in-one Installation